dbgcode/resources-magento-frontend-dev/README.md

 [Magento documentation] (http://magento.com/help/documentation) is your friend.
 It will be great if you go through it first.
 To download the latest Magento design documentation please  [click here.] (http://info2.magento.com/rs/magentoenterprise/images/MagentoDesignGuide.pdf).

 The steps mentioned below are created based on the community video tutorials provided by [Level Up Tutorials] (http://leveluptuts.com/tutorials/magento-community-tutorials).
 It will guide you through the basics of Magento theme integration.
 It is highly recommended to go through the full tutorial at least once.
+Happy Learning!!!

 **Step By Step Learning**